Keyboard shortcuts

 Fault/Validity proof generation can be fine-tuned via the two following environment variables:

-• NUM_CONCURRENT_HOSTS: (default 1) The maximum number of kailua-host instances to run concurrently in the validator.
+• NUM_CONCURRENT_PROVERS: (default 1) The maximum number of prover instances to run concurrently in the validator.

 • NUM_CONCURRENT_PREFLIGHTS: (default 4) Sets the number of concurrent data preflights per proving task.

-• NUM_CONCURRENT_PROOFS: (default 1) Sets the number of concurrent proofs to seek per proving task.
+• NUM_CONCURRENT_PROOFS: (default 1) Sets the number of concurrent proofs to seek per prover instance.

 • SEGMENT_LIMIT: The segment size limit used for local proving (Default 21).

-• MAX_WITNESS_SIZE: The maximum input size per single proof (Default 100MB).
+• MAX_WITNESS_SIZE: The maximum input size per single proof (Default 2.5GB).

 When manually computing individual proofs, the following parameters (or equiv. env. vars) take effect: